markday1962/devops_tools/arangodb/redis-streams.md

 * The second argument to `XADD` is the new message's ID.
 In most cases, we want Redis to manage the generation of message IDs.
 In fact, one of the compelling reasons to use a stream is for its inherent ordering of messages, which is achieved by having Redis manage it.
-By setting the ID argument to an asterisk, as in our example, we let Redis generate the ID for the new message.
+By setting the ID argument to an `asterisk`, as in our example, we let Redis generate the ID for the new message.
 * The remainder of the arguments are the actual data.
 They are provided as pairs of field names and their values, exactly like how `HSET` is used with Redis' hashes.
 And just like Redis' hashes, every value and field name in the message is a Redis string.